GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 Like the appearance of the bow which is in the cloud in the day of rain, so the appearance of the brightness all-around;
-that the appearance of the likeness of the glory of He-Who-Is.
+that the appearance of the likeness of the glory of He-Who-Is (YHWH).
 And I saw and I fell over my face, and I heard a voice speaking.